Physical Fitness: Meaning, Importance, Key Components & Program

 3. Muscular Strength

-The maximum force that a muscle or group of muscles can generate against resistance is referred to as muscular strength.
+Muscular strength is the maximum force that a muscle or group of muscles can generate against resistance.
 It is essential for activities that require lifting, pushing, or carrying heavy objects.

 Strength training exercises, such as weightlifting, resistance training, or bodyweight exercises, help develop muscular strength.